 They say breakfast is the most important meal of the day, so naturally, we take it seriously here in Wisconsin.
 And by seriously, we mean deliciously and surrounded by good company.
 Whether you’re an early riser, a bruncher or a breakfast-for-dinner kind of person, we have many stop-worthy breakfasts throughout the state.
-So forget that soggy bowl of cereal, here are seven of our favorite breakfast places, sorted into classic diner feels, unexpected gems and breakfasts with some history.

 Frank’s Diner – Kenosha